SAGCI-System: Towards Sample-Efficient, Generalizable, Compositional, and Incremental Robot Learning: Conclusion

-We formulate the problem of directly find the sequence of robotic actions $\{a^{sim}_t\}_{t=0}^{T-1}$ to accomplish the task $\mathcal{T}$ as an optimization problem.
-The cost function is denoted as $l^r$ and the policy parametered by $\theta$ is $\pi_{\theta}$.
-Due to the page limit, we put the detailed explanation of how to optimize $\mathcal{L}^r$ and $\pi_\theta$ in the supplementary on the project webpage.
+Due to the page limit, we put the detailed explanation of how to optimize $\mathcal{L}^r$ and $\pi_\theta$ in the supplementary material.
 We denote the corresponding sequences as $\{s^{*}_t,a^{*}_t\}_{t=0}^{T}$.
 Note that we could switch back to the Object-centric setting if some hard constraints are met such as the robot reach its joint limit or is near to a potential collision.

 \paragraph{Guided Manipulation in the Real world} After receiving the sequence of states $\{s^{sim*}_t,a^{sim*}_t\}_{t=0}^{T}$ and the policy $\pi_\theta$, we would execute the learned policy $\pi_\theta(s^t)$ and the state will change to $s_{t+1}$.
-Detailed explanations are in supplementary materials.
+Detailed explanations are in supplementary material.
 Meanwhile, we record the transition tuple in the real world $(s^r_t, a^r_t, s^{r}_{t+1})$.
 If the current episode fails to accomplish the task $\mathcal{T}$ in the real world.
-These states would be added into the memory buffer which is used to improve the quality of the model as described in Sec.~\ref{sec:sim2real}.
+These states would be added into the memory buffer to improve the quality of the model as described in Sec.~\ref{sec:sim2real}.